Top Liquid Staking Protocols on Ethereum Ahead of Shanghai Upgrade

 Lido Finance is ETH’s largest liquid staking protocol, letting users stake their Ether without needing to lock tokens or invest in expensive infrastructure.
 In addition, users who stake ETH via Lido can continue to use their stETH tokens to participate in on-chain activities, such as trading and lending.

-More than 74% of the total value locked in ETH liquid staking derivatives (LSDs) comes from Lido Finance, as of data on Defi Llama.
-At the time of writing, the platform’s TVL exceeds $11 billion.
+More than 71% of the total value locked in ETH liquid staking derivatives (LSDs) comes from Lido Finance, as of data on Defi Llama.
+At the time of writing, the platform’s TVL exceeds $11 billion, with over 9.78 million ETH staked on Lido.

 Lido operates on Ethereum, Polygon, Solana, Polkadot, and Kusama networks.
 Its cross-chain operations make the platform a robust choice for liquid staking, not just ETH but other leading crypto tokens.